ATLucas/deep-code-bench/README.md

 # Activate the Environment

+Always do this in the repo root before running any python scripts:

 `source venv/bin/activate`

-Always do this in the repo root before running any python scripts.

 # Project Setup